 - as far as they know, all the information you’ve put on the form is true

-If the form is for a child passport, the countersignatory should know the person who signs the declaration at section 9 rather than the child.
+If the form is for a child passport, the countersignatory should know the person who signs the declaration rather than the child.

-The countersignatory must also fill in their British or Irish passport number - Her Majesty’s Passport Office may check their identity.
+The countersignatory must also provide their British or Irish passport number - Her Majesty’s Passport Office may check their identity.

 Photo - what the countersignatory must do